gregfreeman/gregfreeman.github.io/_posts/2016-06-14-raspberrypi-jupyter-remote-kernel.md

 I have built [jupyter notebooks](jupyter.org) into my workflow in many areas.
 They are great for integrating documentation, math, plots and code.
 Interactive coding also makes proving out concepts fast.
 The Raspberry Pi is a cool inexpensive embedded computer that has enough computation power to run a full linux stack with python.

 Why not use a jupyter notebook for running remote raspberry pi code.
-In this blog post, I descibe one method to use remote jupyter kernels to make experimenting with python IO code very easy.
+In this blog post, I describe one method to use remote jupyter kernels to make experimenting with python IO code very easy.

 ## Prereqs: